eventbrite/javascript/es6/README.md

 ## Classes

-Avoid classes with an empty constructor or one that just calls `super()` because classes have a default constructor if one isn't specified (eslint: [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)):
+Avoid classes with an empty constructor because classes have a default constructor when one isn't specified (eslint: [`no-useless-constructor`](http://eslint.org/docs/rules/no-useless-constructor)):

 ```js
 // good